celxkodez/pet-shop/README.md

 ```
 <p>navigate to the project directory.</p>

-* Note: this project can be setup traditionally or using docker.
+* Note: this project requires docker for easy setup.

 #### with docker
 <p>On the Project root directory, run the commands</p>